ayllon/ayllon.github.io/_posts/2017-02-17-event_access.md

 * How to allow for extra formats?
 * A query language is not a trivial task, nor a query planner/optimizer.
   * Maybe there are reusable bits? [^presto]
-* Plenty of literature, probably.
+* Probably, plenty of literature.
 * Is it really different to an existing Cluster DB?
 Are ROOT files after all Object Databases?
 Are we just re-doing RAW[^raw] or Hadoop?
 * Is there a niche for middleware here?
-Something that sits between custom file formats spread around on EOS (or whatever) and the query engine?
+Something that sits between custom file formats spread around on EOS (or whatever) and the query language?
+Sort of the clang AST for distributed queries.

 [^root]: [ROOT - An Object Oriented Data Analysis Framework](http://www-ai.cs.uni-dortmund.de/PublicPublicationFiles/brun_rademakers_97a_2.pdf), Rene Brun and Fons Rademakers
 [^raw]: [Adaptive query processing on RAW data](http://dl.acm.org/citation.cfm?id=2732986), Manos Karpathiotakis et al